jcburguillo/IPDNet/readme.md

 1. **Running IPDNet in standalone version**: just double-click or execute from the shell the IPDNet.jar file provided in the distribution.
 You must have installed the Java 1.8 version.

 2. **Opening IPDNet in Eclipse**: the framework has been programmed in Java using Eclipse, and should be easily open as an Eclipse project.
-Just decompress the IPDNet.zip file to have a IPDNet folder that you must import as a project from Eclipse.
+Just decompress the downloaded ZIP file to have a IPDNet folder that you must import as a project from Eclipse.

 3. **Documentation**: simply open the “Intro2IPDNet.pdf” file included in the distribution for a brief introduction to IPDNet.
 Besides, the source files are fully commented.